dee161/Gitaverse_Project/README.md

-# GitaverseCourse
+# Gitaverse_Project

 ## Introduction

 Welcome to the GitaverseCourse repository!
 This repository contains the backend and frontend code for the Gitaverse project.
-Gitaverse is a platform that helps users learn Git and GitHub through interactive courses and tutorials.
+Gitaverse is a platform that helps users learn the values of BhagvadGita through interactive courses and tutorials.

 ## Getting Started